nch-igm/AutoFilter/README.md

 <br>

 #### Can AutoFilter handle multi-sample VCFs?
 Sure.
-A multi-sample variant is flagged as PASS if it is passed in any sample.
+A multi-sample variant will be flagged as PASS if it is passed in any sample.
 <br>
 <br>